 The aim is to integrate real time information, communication and traffic management tools so that motorists can experience a safer, faster and more reliable journey.
 A journey with fewer stops and starts also means lower fuel consumption, which will help to reduce emissions.

-For the Sydney M4 Smart Motorway deployment, Roads and Maritime Services selected Tyco (now Johnson Controls International plc) as systems integrator and Aimsun Live as the decision support system for managing traffic in real time.
+For the Sydney M4 Smart Motorway deployment, Transport for New South Wales selected Tyco (now Johnson Controls International plc) as systems integrator and Aimsun Live as the decision support system for managing traffic in real time.

 This is a landmark project for Aimsun Live: not only is it the first smart motorway for NSW but it is the first simulation-based predictive system ever implemented in Australia.

 New ITS installations in the M4 Smart Motorway include:

 These electronic signs inform drivers about expected travel times and traffic conditions ahead, allowing them to plan their journey better or choose an alternative route.

 These are quick change traffic lights that manage the flow of vehicles entering the motorway.
 They make merging safer and smoother and reduce the risk of drivers having to brake suddenly.